PUBG is all about fighting everyone around you and becoming the last person standing to get that sweet “Winner Winner, Chicken Dinner.”

 There are a few things you will need in every single match of PUBG, no matter the case.
 You’re going to want to find a backpack, a helmet, body armor, and healing items.

-Armor means nothing if you can’t defend yourself, though, so weapons are obviously also key.
+Armor means nothing if you can’t defend yourself, though, so weapons are obviously also crucial.
 An assault rifle will be your best friend.
 Get familiar with different loadouts and try to play with other weapons from time to time.

 Fight or loot